-Based on this filtered universe, the manager selects securities by combining the "Best-in-Universe" approach.
+Based on this filtered universe, the manager selects securities by combining the "Best-in-Universe" approach (selection of the best-rated companies within their universe).

 For each company, the ESG rating methodology aims to assess the main key factors on each of the 3 ESG pillars by taking in account both universal issues and specific issues that may have a financial impact on the performance of the company.